padogrid/padogrid/README.md

 ### FAQ

-The FAQ link aims to provide a collection of PadoGrid Q&As along with a series of topics on how to build distributed systems using PadoGrid.
+The FAQ link aims to provide a comprensive collection of PadoGrid Q&As including a series of topics on how to build distributed systems using PadoGrid.

 [FAQ](https://github.com/padogrid/padogrid/wiki/faq)